Synthetic perspectives on spaces and categories: Acknowledgments.

 \section{Acknowledgments.}

 Part of this text was originally prepared as lecture notes for a talk given at ``A panorama of homotopy theory: a conference in honor of Mike Hopkins.''
-Expository suggestions came from conversations with Ulrik Buchholtz, Evan Cavallo, Daniel Gratzer, Egbert Rijke, Mike Shulman, and Jonathan Weinberger.
+Expository suggestions came from conversations with Ulrik Buchholtz, Evan Cavallo, Daniel Gratzer, Egbert Rijke, Mike Shulman, and Jonathan Weinberger, while Katsunori Takahashi caught a typo.
 The author is grateful for support from the US National Science Foundation via the grant DMS-2507077 and the US Air Force Office of Scientific Research under award number FA9550-21-1-0009.